jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/User-Agreements/Product-Terms-of-Service.md

 7.3.1.
 The Parties agree to terminate in advance upon consensus;

 7.3.2.
-JD Cloud will stop providing the Distributed Network Load Balancer service if you shut down any Distributed Network Load Balancer; if you shut down all Distributed Network Load Balancers, these Service Terms will be terminated;
+JD Cloud will stop providing any Load Balancer service you shut down;

-7.3.3.
-In case that you are in serious breach of these Service Terms (including but not limited to a. you have not performed your payment obligation as agreed, and/or b. you have seriously violated the provisions of laws, etc.), JD Cloud has the right to terminate the services in advance and you still shall pay the unpaid service charges; wherein, if you fail to perform your payment obligation as agreed, JD Cloud will suspend and terminate the services as the following terms:
+7.3.3 In case that you are in serious breach of these Service Terms (including but not limited to a. you have not performed your payment obligation as agreed and/or b. you have seriously violated the provisions of laws, etc.), JD Cloud has the right to terminate the services in advance without refunding the cost that you have already paid, but you still need to pay the remaining service charge.

-7.3.3.1 You can continue using the Distributed Network Load Balancer for 24 hours from the time of the first arrear.
-If you still have not successfully recharged enough amounts to cover the service charge after the expiration of the 24 hours, JD Cloud will suspend the service and still keep your Distributed Network Load Balancer;

-7.3.3.2.
-If you still have not successfully recharged enough amount to pay the service charges after the expiration of the 7 days from the time of service suspension by JD Cloud (from the suspension start moment of the date services being suspended to the same moment of the 7th day is the expiration of the period), JD Cloud will terminate the Service Terms and clear your Distributed Network Load Balancer.

 7.3.4.
 You understand and fully recognize that although JD Cloud has established (and will continue to improve according to the development of technology) necessary technical measures to protect against the matters or acts harmful to cyber security (hereinafter referred to as such acts) including computer viruses, network intrusions, attack damages (including but not limited to DDOS), etc., Security matters or actions (collectively referred to as such behaviors), however given the limitations and relativity of cyber security technology and the unpredictability of such acts, JD Cloud may decide to suspend or terminate the services if your website encounter such acts and bring harms to JD Cloud or JD Cloud’s other networks or servers (including but not limited to local and foreign and international networks, servers, etc.), or affect the smooth communications between JD Cloud and the Internet or between JD Cloud specific and networks and servers and internal smooth communication within JD Cloud.
 If the services are terminated, the service charge will be calculated based on the actual services provided, and you still shall pay the service charge you have not paid (if any).

-7.3.5 JD Cloud may terminate these Service Terms by advance announcement on www.jdcloud.com, website notice or written notification.
+7.3.5.
+JD Cloud may terminate these Service Terms by advance announcement on www.jdcloud.com, website notice or written notification.
 At that time, JD Cloud shall refund the amount you have paid but not consumed to your JD Cloud account.

 ## 8. Liability for Breach of the Agreement ##

 8.1.
 Any Party to these Service Terms shall be liable for breach of Terms in accordance with the law.

 8.2.
 You understand that due to the particularity of computers and the Internet, JD Cloud's breach of Terms does not include the following cases: